-The Company's strategy is to deliver operational and technical excellence to our customers; expand our RIP and ALIS solutions into current and new customers focused in the Rail, Logistics and U.S. Government Sectors; offer both CAPEX and OPEX pricing models to customers that increases recurring revenue, grows backlog and improves profitability; responsibly grow the business both organically and through selective acquisitions; and promote a performance-based work force where employees enjoy their work and are incentivized to excel and remain with the Company.
+The Company's strategy is to deliver operational and technical excellence to our customers; expand our RIP and ALIS solutions into current and new customers focused in the Rail, Logistics and U.S. Government Sectors; offer both CAPEX and subscription pricing models to customers that increases recurring revenue, grows backlog and improves profitability; responsibly grow the business both organically and through selective acquisitions; and promote a performance-based work force where employees enjoy their work and are incentivized to excel and remain with the Company.

-In late 2022, the Company announced it will pursue a subscription platform for the Railcar Inspection Portals ("RIPs").
+In late 2022, the Company announced it will pursue a subscription platform for the RIPS.
 Under this new model, the Company will build, own and operate its RIP product and offer the data access for each portal to potential customers.
-This expansion of the RIP offering would potentially open up the addressable market to other railroads, railcar owners, and car lessors.
+This expansion of the RIP offering would potentially expand the addressable market to other railroads, railcar owners, and car lessors.
 This shift increases the pool of potential customers by lowering the entry point for the RIP and would reshape the Company's working capital needs to invest in the construction of a RIP ahead of customer revenue inflows.
-The Company continues to explore this expansion on the long-term effects it may have on future cash flows.